Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     style = "cs-light"
     section = ""
     heading = "The Problem with Problems"
     text = "I love all types of computer games from first-person shooters and MMORPGs to strategy simulations.
 I love exploring the new environments, story lines, characters, and game mechanics.
 I also love deconstructing the user experience and interface of the game.
 This reinforces my ability to see patterns and trends for user interaction systems.<br /><br />When MineCraft came out many of my friends and their kids started playing — I joined in the fun.
 Exploring the world was great, but creating a home, fortress, village, or a work of art was even more rewarding.<br /><br />However, MineCraft lacked the ability to import and export these incredible creations.
 How could we share something we made with a friend, or load a 3D model into MineCraft?
 How could we show our creations with the rest of the world?<br /><br />We needed an application to provide 3D model import and export, as well as voxelization, material editing, asset management, and content sharing.
-From these conversations an engineer, a business developer, and myself, a product designer formed a business and CraftMaster was born.<br /><br />We then had the difficult task all startups face — to create an identity system, build a web site and social content, all while developing an engaging product our target users.
-This was an incredible amount of design work, but I was ready for the challenge." asset_path = "streamlio"
+From these conversations an engineer, a business developer, and myself, a product designer formed a business and CraftMaster was born.<br /><br />We then had the difficult task all startups face — to create an identity system, build a web site and social content, all while developing an engaging product for our target users.<br /><br />This would be an incredible amount of design work, but I'm always ready for a challenge — and to practice my craft." asset_path = "streamlio"
-    image = "Streamlio-BC-Rendering-PlexusUV.png"
+    image = ""
-    caption = "Rendered comp"
+    caption = ""
-    media = ["Streamlio-BC-Rendering-PlexusUV.png"]
+    media = [""]
     # [[sections.case_study_content.figures]]
     #   src = "Streamlio-BC-Rendering.png"
     #   figcaption = "3D rendering of redesigned business cards"